zaraaxdata/digital-wellbeing-user-analysis/README.md

 2. Which user segments (age, gender, usage levels) show the highest risk of stress or low mood?
 3. At what screen-time threshold do we see significant declines in mental well-being?
 4. What patterns predict poor sleep or high stress?
-5.What product recommendations can reduce mental health risks for each segment?
+5. What product recommendations can reduce mental health risks for each segment?

 <br>